frostt-tensor/tensor_parser/README.md

   * `python-dateutil`
   * `csvsorter`

-To install external dependencies, you can simple use `pip`:
+To install external dependencies, you can simply use `pip`:

     $ pip install -r requirements.txt